Images and Media

 • Owner: Tells us who to credit.
 Who took the photograph or created the illustration/media?

 • Licensing/Rights/Permission: We need to confirm that we have permission or rights to publish an image.
-License or permission must be granted by the owner.
-Details below.
+The owner must grant a license or permission.
+Details are listed below.

 Basic Guidelines